Jim Wallis: Political and social influence

 Wallis was invited by Sen. Harry Reid (D-NV) to give the Democrats' weekly radio address on Saturday, December 2, 2006.
 He spoke about the importance of moral leadership in Washington and touched on a variety of social concerns.
 In February 2007, he wrote in Time about the post-Religious Right era and the resurgence of mainstream Christianity, with evangelicals "deserting the Religious Right in droves".
 Wallis has served on the Advisory Council to President Barack Obama's Office of Faith-Based and Neighborhood Partnerships.
 He served as a spiritual adviser to President Obama.

 In addition to President Obama, Wallis has developed personal friendships with former British Prime Minister Gordon Brown and former Australian Prime Minister Kevin Rudd.
 In his 2010 book Rediscovering Values, Wallis writes, "I consider Rudd one of the most hopeful young political leaders in the world today, a committed Christian who seeks to apply his faith to his public service; we consider each other good friends."

-Wallis has appeared on The Daily Show with Jon Stewart, discussing faith and politics.

 In discussing the 2004 American presidential elections, Wallis said "Jesus didn't speak at all about homosexuality.
 There are about 12 verses in the Bible that touch on that question.
 Most of them are very contextual.
 There are thousands of verses on poverty.
 I don't hear a lot of that conversation."

 Regarding same-sex marriage, Wallis made the following remarks in 2008: "I don't think the sacrament of marriage should be changed.
 Some people say that Jesus didn't talk about homosexuality, and that's technically true.
 But marriage is all through the Bible, and it's not gender-neutral.
 I have never done a blessing for a same-sex couple.
 I've never been asked to do one.
 I'm not sure that I would.
 I want churches that disagree on this to have a biblical, theological conversation and to live with their differences and not spend 90 percent of their denominational time arguing about this issue when 30,000 children are dying every single day because of poverty and disease".
 In a 2013 interview, Wallis changed his position and declared his support for same-sex marriage.
 He said: "Marriage needs some strengthening.
 Let's start with marriage, and then I think we have to talk about, now, how to include same-sex couples in that deeper understanding of marriage".